Flalemuel/Network-Monitoring-Dashboard/README.md

 ## Known Limitations

 - **No auto-refresh.** The dashboard does not poll for new data automatically.
 NOC staff must click Refresh Data manually to see updates.
+Staff must also populate the spreadsheet with latest data first.
+As this program does not have Backend connected to the network.

 - **1-hour window is data-anchored, not clock-anchored.** The window is calculated from the latest timestamp found in the sheet, not from the current wall-clock time.
 If no new rows have been added recently, the window reflects older data without any warning.